Global Fund HIV and AIDS Grants

 • Amref Health Africa, KShs 3.3 billion

-• Procurement of TB Medicines ,equipment ,diagnostic supplies and therapeutic
+• Procurement of TB Medicines, equipment ,diagnostic supplies and therapeutic feeds

 • Capacity Building of Facility and Community Health workers